Meet the Breed: The Wirehaired Vizsla

 The Wirehaired Vizsla is a hunting dog, with a distinguished appearance and bearing.
 They have a lean build and are very robust.
 They are similar to the smooth Vizsla in build, though it is a distinctly separate breed.
 The Wirehaired Vizsla is generally a little larger and heavier-boned than the smooth Vizsla.
 They share the same uniform coloration, which is an attractive russet to golden sand color, but the coat is coarse and wiry.
 The bushy eyebrows accent the expressive eyes.
 The nose and eyes blend with the coat.
 The tail is docked 1/4 in countries where docking is permitted, and dewclaws are removed.

-The Wirehaired Vizsla was developed in the 1930's in Hungary by hunters and falconers looking for a dog with the same outstanding traits as the Vizsla and of the same color that blends well into the brush, but of somewhat heavier and sturdier.
+The Wirehaired Vizsla was developed in the 1930's in Hungary by hunters and falconers looking for a dog with the same outstanding traits as the Vizsla.
+These traits include having the same color that blends well into the brush, but with a somewhat heavier and sturdier build.
 The breed would also need a thick, wiry coat to be more resistant to extreme winter weather and rough field conditions of the uplands of northern Hungary.
 Mr. Vasas Jozsef accomplished this by crossing Vizslas with thicker coats with a solid liver-colored German Wirehaired Pointer.
 The first Wirehaired Vizslas were brought to the U.S. in the 1970's.

 The Wirehaired Vizsla is a calm, gentle and loyal companion.
 They are trainable to a high degree.
 Their sensitivity and strong desire to please makes harsh discipline unnecessary and unwise.
 They are outgoing and friendly, neither timid nor aggressive.
 WV can easily be kept as a companion dogs in the house because of their easy-going nature and adaptability, but are not recommended for apartment life.
 Wirehaired Vizslas are very athletic, and when lacking in exercise they may become destructive or neurotic.